Jasprit Bumrah: 2020–2022: Test in India and T20 World Cup

 In December 2020, Bumrah was named in the ICC Men's T20I Team of the Decade for 2011–2020.
-In January 2021, He was ruled out of the final Test match at the Gabba of the 2020 Border-Gavaskar Trophy, due to a abdominal strain, which he picked up during the third Test of the series in Sydney.
+In January 2021, He was ruled out of the final Test match at the Gabba of the 2020 Border-Gavaskar Trophy, due to an abdominal strain, which he picked up during the third Test of the series in Sydney.
 At Sydney, Bumrah faced racist abuse from the crowd, prompting India to file a formal complaint at the end of day three.
 Subsequently, Cricket Australia issued an apology to the Indian team.
 India won the final test, securing victory in the Border-Gavaskar Trophy.
 Bumrah was the fifth highest wicket-taker of the series with 11 wickets.
 He played his maiden Test match in India in the M. A. Chidambaram Stadium against England in February 2021 after playing 17 Tests overseas.
 His maiden Test wicket in India was of Daniel Lawrence in England Tour of India 2021.
 Bumrah was part of the Indian team that played the 2021 ICC World Test Championship Final against New Zealand.
 He went wicketless in the match, which India lost by 8 wickets.